The Grand Burstin Hotel: Early amenities

 The early Hotel Burstin had guest rooms with private en suites, access to colour television, radio and telephone, along with a view of the English Channel.
 The hotel featured entertainment in the form of live music.
 After the Britannia Hotels takeover in 2004, the hotel also had facilities including an indoor swimming pool and sauna.
 A daily maid service was also established, with rooms equipped with tea and coffee facilities.

-1987 to 2004: Ownership succession
+1987 to 2004: Ownership succession and hauntings

 Motyl Burstin sold Hotel Burstin to Land Leisure PLC in 1987.
 Following this the hotel had a succession of new owners including Control Securities, Ascot Holdings PLC and finally Leisure Great Britain PLC in 1995.
 The owner of Britannia Hotels, Alex Langsam, purchased the Hotel Burstin, then known as the Grand Burstin, from Grand Leisure Hotels Group, in 2004 for an undisclosed amount.

+There have been reported sightings of a ghost named Mary haunting the Burstin.
+Mary was named after a waitress from the former Royal Pavilion who was allegedly attacked by a chef after he made unwanted romantic advances.
+The chef purportedly relocated Mary's body to a cellar, where her body remained undiscovered for several months.
+Mary has had reported sightings in the remaining Pavilion restaurant, described as having long curly black hair and a white dress.
+The Daily Mirror said her ghost could also be seen in mirrors present at the hotel.
+A hotel guest described seeing "a woman in a Victoria dress" and "was awoken at 3am by the same apparition".
+The Victorian furnishings and corridors have been compared to The Shining.

 2022 to 2023: Maintenance works

 High winds, during the autumn of 2022, caused a section of the Grand Burstin Hotel's front elevation exterior to fall on top of a holiday coach, injuring the driver and a passenger.
 They were transported to hospital and Kent Fire and Rescue Service sectioned off the perimeter to prevent further injuries to the public.
 Scaffolding was put up after the removal of the section that had fallen, the front exterior was then completely dismantled.
 The following year, the Grand Burstin Hotel's exterior went under further maintenance with the entire external render system replaced due to it reaching the end of its usable life, with concrete and masonry repairs completed to the skeleton of the building.
 These works were carried out by JDF RS Limited at the cost of £700,000, who enacted cost-cutting measures by pinning un-bonded sections using render pins, followed by a coating system application.
 The underground support beams were also maintained with new steel support beams.